Graduate development programme

-As one graduate commented: "There are three things that set the Wellcome investments graduate scheme apart: fascinating projects across a broad range of sectors and asset classes; learning to think in the truly long term; and the fact that all this varied, exciting work is contributing to an incredible mission.
+As one former graduate commented: "There are three things that set the Wellcome investments graduate scheme apart: fascinating projects across a broad range of sectors and asset classes; learning to think in the truly long term; and the fact that all this varied, exciting work is contributing to an incredible mission.
 That is why I was thrilled to be offered a full-time role."
-(Ailsa, one of our graduates)
+(Ailsa Bridges, Investment Analyst)

 Soon after joining you will also be assigned a mentor to help you navigate your career development and make the most out of your time at Wellcome.

 The salary is £33,000 in the first year.
 This will be reviewed in the second year.

 This will next be open for applications in September 2023.

 Diversity and inclusion

 Diversity and inclusion underpins everything we do.
 As such, we welcome graduate applications from a diverse range of individuals and we work to ensure that our recruitment process is as inclusive as possible.
 Find out more about diversity and inclusion at Wellcome.

 Adjustments for applicants

 No one should face barriers when applying to work at Wellcome.
 We’re keen to make sure our application process is accessible to everyone.
 This includes making adjustments for people who have a disability or long-term condition.
 Email Nicole Randal, Early Careers Manager, at firstname.lastname@example.org, to find out how we can support you.